alfredoxperez/digital-board/ReadMe.md

 # digital board
-'digital-board' is a RESTful web app using express js.
-This is meant as a template for web server apps.
+'digital-board' is a simple web app to share text to anyone connected to the app.
+It is meant to be placed behind a home router as a local network digital board where anyone connected to the network can write on the board and read its contents.

 Features include:
  - MongoDb connection class